ShangjinTang/dotfiles/scripts/README.md

 # Bash Shell Scripts

+Note:

-Note: all shell scripts must use `bash` instead of `zsh` for compatability.
+1. All shell scripts must use `bash` instead of `zsh` for compatability.
+2. Name begin with '\_' is a partial-implemented script and should not be called directly.

 ## FZF Integrations